websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 ## Prerequisites

-For Liferay DXP to work correctly, WebSphere 9 (Fix Pack 11 is the latest) must be installed.
+For Liferay DXP to work correctly, WebSphere 9 (Fix Pack 11 or newer) must be installed.
 Go to [IBM Support](http://www-01.ibm.com/support/docview.wss?uid=swg24043005) to find out more information about this fix pack.
 Liferay DXP does not currently support the WebSphere Application Liberty Profile.

 ```{important}
 Before installing DXP, please review the [Installing a Liferay-Tomcat Bundle](../installing-a-liferay-tomcat-bundle.md) and [Configuring a Database](../configuring-a-database.md) articles.